jazzhead/resize-window/README.md

 Resize Window
 =============

-[Resize Window][website] is an AppleScript for Mac OS X that quickly resizes the frontmost Safari web browser window to some common sizes as well as custom sizes and increments.
-The script is useful when designing responsive websites that adapt to different sizes.
+[Resize Window][website] is an AppleScript program for Mac OS X that quickly resizes the frontmost window of any application to some common sizes as well as custom sizes and increments.
+Although the script works with any Mac application, it is most useful for resizing web browser windows while designing responsive websites that adapt to different sizes.

 Features